maciejg-git/alpine-remote-component-plugin/README.md

 - `_rc` - contains the `config` object and the `trigger` function
 - `_rcIsLoading` - reactive property, `true` during the request
 - `_rcIsLoadingWithDelay` - same as `_rcIsLoading`, but also includes `swapDelay`
+- `_rcIsLoaded` - reactive property that is `true` after the component is inserted into the DOM
 - `_rcError` - reactive property storing the last error

 These can be used inside the component, for example to show loading indicators or error messages.